Worlds Challenge

 Second Life & Kuula

-There are a number of promising platforms that have been emerging lately (e.g. Mozilla Hubs & Spoke), but none are overwhelmingly clear cut choices for the next platform to serve as a 3D interface to Cosma.
-One method that is being used to try out and compare platforms is the creation of “parallel places” with a small set of similar content and objects.
+There have been numerous promising platforms that have come and gone over the years (e.g. Mozilla Hubs & Spoke), but none have been clear cut choices for a platform to serve as a 3D interface to Cosma.
+One method that is being used to try out and compare platforms as they come along is the creation of “parallel places” with a small set of similar content and objects.

 Second Life is still being used as a baseline for comparison between platforms.
 The chosen set of content and objects are framed within a Welcome Center for Cosma.
 There are five rooms with numerous Magic Posters and Magic Objects that link to Cosma and other Web content.
 Again, these are simplified siblings of the more extensive K-Objects used in K-Places.